Continental Makes the Honor Roll!

 Hanke's reply came easily as he recounted the conversation. "you've got to like what you're doing.
 I like helping people - talking to our patients and residents.
 Sometimes just listening is all someone needs. you don't come here to get rich, you come here to help others."

-Continental’s administrator, Jonathan Dixon, enjoys working with Bob and believes he sets a good example.
-“Bob wears a lot of hats in this building,” Dixon said.
-“Whether he’s running an errand to the Dollar Store for a patient, shoveling snow, or stopping to chat with someone feeling down, Bob’s definitely the right man for the job.”
+Continental's administrator, Jonathan Dixon, enjoys working with Bob and believes he sets a good example.
+"Bob wears a lot of hats in this building," Dixon said.
+"Whether he's running an errand to the Dollar Store for a patient, shoveling snow, or stopping to chat with someone feeling down, Bob's definitely the right man for the job." of his and finally found a niece who agreed to act as his healthcare surrogate.
+In his case, there were a lot of dots to connect.”